Techknow-Systems/friendly-signup/README.md

 The Friendly Signup for Wordpress plugin is built using the [Wordpress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate)

-## Instalation
+## Installation
 * Download the project ZIP file using the green 'Clone or download' button above
 * Upload the zip file to the Wordpress Admin
 * Activate
 * Configure settings.
 * You are reday to go!

+Friendly Signup for Wordpress requires Wordpress 3.5+ and is tested up to 4.9.5

 ## Current Version
 The current version of Friendly Signup for Wordpress is 0.1.4. as of May 2018.
-This is a working draft, so not all funnctionality is currently implemented.
+This is a working draft, so not all functionality is currently implemented.
 A plugin road map will be available soon.

 ## External Libraries
 Libraries currently in use are: